coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 The Bernoulli Naive Bayes model performed better across the board than Multinomial Naive Bayes.
 The cleaned versions performed worse than their 'unclean' counterparts.

-While accuracy is good, because I want to limit the number of false positives, precision would be the best metric to judge the performance of the model.
+While accuracy is generally a good metric, because I specifically want to limit the number of false positives, precision would be the best metric to judge the performance of the model.

 To get a better visual of the performance of the models, I plotted the receiver operating characteristic (ROC) curve and calculated the area under the curve (AUC).
-The AUC score will be close to 0.5 if the classifier isn't much better than random guessing, while it will be 1.0 for perfect classification.

 <p align = 'center'>
     <img src = 'https://github.com/coxem14/Capstone-2/blob/main/images/NB_ROC.png'>